 What is the SSP?

 Developed by Dr. Stephen Porges, the SSP is a five-day intervention designed to reduce stress and auditory sensitivity while enhancing social engagement and resilience.
-By calming the behavioral and physiological state, further therapy is enhanced or even accelerated.
+By calming the physiological and emotional state, the door is opened for improved communication and more successful therapy.

 Research-based therapy showing significant results in just five days in the following areas:

 - Social and emotional difficulties

 - Auditory sensitivities